In January this year a Facebook status grabbed my attention;

 “anyone want to come to Japan?
 We’ve had a friend pull out”

 With little to no hesitation “uhh me!”
-I said and the next thing you know I had my bum on a flight from the Gold Coast to Tokyo with 6 babein Byron girls!
+I said and the next thing you know I had my bum on a flight from the Gold Coast to Tokyo with 6 babe town girls!

 After calling Hakuba (and the karaoke bar/physio) home for two weeks, I decided I would leave my fellow Byron girls and head to the white powdery north.
-I wanted to head north to meet up with a good old lad named Marcus and my now ex boyfriend; Matt along with pro riders Ryusei and Jye (pie man) .
+I was excited to head to the Nth island to meet up with a top bloke Marcus and even more pumped to see my now ex boyfriend; Matt :( We also had pro riders Ryusei and Jye (pie man) come along.
 Both Marcus and Matt are extremely talented videographers and even better company to have around.
-Naturally both of them jumped at the thought of shooting some outlandish pro riders in the back country..or whatever you want to call it in Hokkaido.
+Naturally both of them jumped at the thought of shooting some outlandish snowboarding in the back country..or whatever you want to call it in Hokkaido.

-After cutting shapes in Tokyo, I hustled out on my own on jam packed trains and buses & finally arriving at Narita Airport in Tokyo.
-It was all apart of the excitement!
+So after cutting shapes in Tokyo, I hustled out on my own on jam packed trains and buses & finally arriving at Narita Airport in Tokyo.
+Stressful but all apart of the excitement right?

 So I’ll get to the point…

 The next day I made my way to Rusustu Resort and met the all time crew; Marcus, Matt and riders Jye and Ryusei –this was going to be some fun!